Manisha1092-dev/Introduction_To_SpringBoot_By_Ranga/README.md

 </dependency>
 Spring Boot sees this and detects:

-You want a web server
+>  You want a web server

-You want Spring MVC
+>  You want Spring MVC

 So it automatically configures:

-Embedded Tomcat
+>  Embedded Tomcat

-DispatcherServlet
+>  DispatcherServlet

-Default MVC configuration (view resolvers, message converters, etc.)
+>  Default MVC configuration (view resolvers, message converters, etc.)

-🎯 Step 2: Create the Application Class java
+🎯 Step 2: Create the Application Class

 @SpringBootApplication